Last updated on

 In general, the CFP has been successful and has led to an increase in sustainable stocks.
 However, numerous socio-economic concerns have recently arisen following Brexit and the COVID-19 pandemic, and pose a risk in terms of the overall sustainability of the sector.

-Belgium considers it essential to reach a sustainable agreement with the UK and Norway and to avoid any unilateral measure that would make it more difficult to use the fishing opportunities.
+Belgium considers it essential that the agreements with the UK and Norway are properly respected and that any unilateral measure that would make it more difficult to use the fishing opportunities is avoided.
+In this respect, Belgium closely follows the activities of the Specialised Committee on Fisheries under the Trade and Cooperation Agreement (TCA) with the UK.

 At the international level, Belgium supports the European Union in its commitment to combating illegal, unreported and unregulated (IUU) fishing.
 IUU fishing is a major threat to the conservation and sustainable use of living marine resources in the world's oceans and seas, with adverse socio-economic consequences for fishermen who play by the rules.
 IUU fishing is estimated to account for 15% of global fishing.
 The European Union publishes a blacklist of uncooperative vessels and countries and sanctions offending states by prohibiting access to the EU market for their fishing products.